AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_get_started_unity.md

 ### 4. Log in to an account

-At the end of the `SignInAction` method, add the following to add the log-in logic:
+At the end of the `SignInAction` method, add the following to add the login logic:

 ```c#
 SDKClient.Instance.Login(username: Username.text, pwdOrToken: Password.text, handle: new CallBack(